RIDUMATICS/Shoppers-API/README.md

 > Shopper is an implementation of an on-line store in Postgresql, Vue.js,  and Sails.js which is similar to the existing online shopping websites like Amazon and ebay.
 Each user can sign-in either as a user(shopper) or an admin.
 Then based on their roles they will have different access privileges.

+> Key Features:
+User:  Add products to cart, Place an order, Make payment with using Flutterwave, Real time SMS and E-mail notification upon order payment and delivery
+Admin: Manage Inventory (Create, or edit, or delete a product ), Deliver order

 ## Admin Data
 > email: admin@shoppers.com
 password: admin_SHOPPERS